(Last Updated on November 18, 2023)

 But when I left the paper-making supplies out for them to discover on their own this summer, it was a whole different story.

 Their curiosity drove the whole thing.
 They experimented with different materials, colors, and methods.
-It was a bigger mess than I remembered but it was worth it.
+It was messy, but it was worth it.
 All three of my kids loved it and there were parts of the project they could all do, no matter what their age.

 Who would’ve guessed a container of stretchy potholder loops would end up turning into a new hobby for my 2nd grade son.
 After the initial excitement of throwing them all around the room like confetti died down, the kids decided to try and make something with them.
 After finding our little square plastic potholder weaving loom was broken they tried finding other ways of weaving them into something.